leonardehrenfried/blog/_posts/2012-11-06-tools-for-the-discerning-frontend-developer.md

 {% highlight bash %}
 echo '{"foo": "lorem", "bar": "ipsum"}' | python -mjson.tool
 {% endhighlight %}
-I have this aliased in `.profile` to jsonpretty with a
+I have this aliased in my `.profile` to jsonpretty with a
 {% highlight bash %}alias jsonpretty='python -mjson.tool'{% endhighlight %}

 #### [ack][12] - better than grep